ndy7stillx86ihz/stealth-chat/README.md

 ```

 > At first, you'll need to wait for the other peer to connect, you'll be able to send messages, but no one will receive them, whenever the peer sets up, the server will notify every client that there's at least one user to chat with.

-## Use Cases

-If you find yourself in an insecure network, probably public, or just your job's LAN, can't access social media, or just don't want to distract yourself from your console, and wanna talk to a friend, maybe your couple or a crush, then you can bind the server to your local network, and after both peers getting the client, just start to chat and enjoy the process.

 ## Known Issues